silane/babel-plugin-replace-import-extension/README.md

 # babel-plugin-replace-import-extension

-Babel plugin to replace extension of file name written in import statement.
+Babel plugin to replace extension of file name written in import statement and dynamic import.

 ## Installation
 ```shell